-What comes to mind when I say yoga, mindfulness, meditation, breathing?
+What comes to mind when you hear the words yoga, mindfulness, meditation, breathing?
 Did you think of calm, ease, grace?
 Are these soft practices for women or men?
-Are they practices of warriors?
+Are they the practices of heros?
 And leaders?

 Let me introduce you to Mark Divine.
-Perhaps you don’t know his name.
-I didn’t.
 I discovered him as I was exploring some videos on breathing.
 Mark Divine was a top Navy SEAL and on active duty for nine years and then a Reserve SEAL who retired as a commander in 2011.
 From there he went on to create a mentoring program for SEAL trainees and SEALFIT.
 This guy is the real deal.
 He experienced life in one of the most stressful jobs there is and has broken down the elements that are necessary to manage anxiety and perform at a top level, especially when the stakes are high.

 Mark Divine’s programs include a form of yoga he developed that captures the heart way of a warrior, (yes, heart!) journaling, visualization, mindfulness, meditation and breathwork.
 One of the comments in one of his videos about the breathing practice and techniques is “Navy SEALS don’t use things that don’t work.”
 I would have to agree, their use of these techniques as the best preparation for clear thinking and handling stressful situations speaks volumes.

 So what is breathwork?
 Most people are unfamiliar with this term.
 My definition is using the breath, and breathing techniques, for healing.
 My definition of healing means caring for the dis-ease of the mind and body.
 Some of the research I have been exploring and the reason Mark Divine uses breathwork is that it can immediately reduce anxiety.

 The breath is directly connected to the state of mind.
 Erratic breathing, holding the breath and shallow chest breathing are associated with higher than normal levels of anxiety.
 Slow, deep breaths calm anxiety by calming the body and mind.